pippim/pippim.github.io/programs/homa.md

 - Select the **Download ZIP** option
 - Extract the archive to your home directory

-Open a terminal window and type:
+Open a terminal window and type these two commands:

 ``` shell
 /home/<USER>/HomA-main/src/homa-indicator.py &